moby/buildkit/frontend/dockerfile/docs/reference.md

 `ADD` obeys the following rules:

 - The `<src>` path must be inside the build context;
-  you can't use `COPY ../something /something`, because the builder can only access files from the context, and `../something` specifies a parent file or directory of the build context root.
+  you can't use `ADD ../something /something`, because the builder can only access files from the context, and `../something` specifies a parent file or directory of the build context root.

-- If `<src>` is a directory, the entire contents of the directory are copied, including filesystem metadata.

 - If `<src>` is a URL and `<dest>` does end with a trailing slash, then the filename is inferred from the URL and the file is downloaded to